esp32-interrupciones-hardware

 In this example,

-• Pressing the button connected to pin 12 will trigger the interrupt
+• When the button connected to pin 12 is pressed, the interrupt will be triggered

-• This will print the message Button pressed! to the serial monitor.
+• It will print the message Button pressed! to the serial monitor.